coolbaby0208/MN-COVID19/README.md

   - Library needed for this R markdown: tidyverse, ggrepel, gridExtra, knitr, kableExtra, rvest, lubridate

   - If you are interested in COVID-19 data by county, take a look in [CountyDataFromNYTimes](../master/CountyDataFromNYTimes).

+Minor change: 2021-08-10
+====
+Update the bottomo right plot from daily doses administered to weekly doses.

 Minor change: 2021-06-23
 ====